Paranoia (role-playing game): Paranoia XP

 While Paranoia XP kept Communists as the big bad scapegoat in spite of the Cold War being long over, the updated edition integrates several 21st-century themes into its satire.
-Troubleshooters carry PDCs (Personal Digital Companion) that are reminiscent of Personal digital assistants (PDAs) and smartphones and can try to acquire gear by bidding on CBay (an obvious pun on eBay).
-New threats to Alpha Complex include file sharing, phishing scams, identity theft and weapons of mass destructions.
+Troubleshooters carry PDCs (Personal Digital Companions) that are reminiscent of personal digital assistants (PDAs) and smartphones and can try to acquire gear by bidding on CBay (an obvious pun on eBay).
+New threats to Alpha Complex include file sharing, phishing scams, identity theft and weapons of mass destruction.
 Consumerism in Alpha Complex has been tooled into its economy and has taken on an element of patriotism, echoing sentiments expressed after 9/11 along similar trends.
-A mission pack released in 2009 titled War On (Insert Noun) lampoons government initiatives like the War on Drugs and the War on Terror.
+A mission pack released in 2009 titled War On (Insert Noun) lampoons government initiatives like the war on drugs and the war on terror.

 In writing the new edition, Varney, Goldberg and Costikyan reached out to and actively collaborated with the Paranoia online fan community through an official blog and through Paranoia-Live.net.
 In addition, Varney ran an online game, the Toothpaste Disaster, where players took the role of High Programmers documenting the titular disaster in a Lexicon format.
 Many ideas established in the Lexicon game were written into the rulebook.
 Later, some of the best players and writers from the game and a few other places were formally integrated as the Traitor Recycling Studio to write official Paranoia material; their first credited work was the mission supplement Crash Priority.

 In 2006, Varney's fellow Paranoia writer, Mongoose Publishing employee Gareth Hanrahan, took over as primary writer for the Paranoia line.
 During the lifetime of the XP line Mongoose released numerous supplements and adventures for the game.
 Notable amongst the supplements was Extreme Paranoia, which provided ideas for scenarios based around characters of security clearances Orange to Violet, with premises differing greatly from the standard Red-clearance Troubleshooter concept but remaining thematically appropriate to the game's setting and atmosphere.
-(This included an updated reprint of the 1st Edition supplement HIL Sector Blues, which focused on playing Blue-clearance IntSec agents.)
+(This included an updated reprint of the first edition supplement HIL Sector Blues, which focused on playing Blue-clearance IntSec agents.)
 The idea of devising new and varied concepts to base Paranoia adventures and campaigns around would be revisited for the next edition of the game.